seongheon-96/seongheon-96.github.io/_news/announcement11.md

 related_posts: false
 ---

-I will be joining Microsoft Research Tokyo this May as a research intern, working on Embodied AI agents :star2:
+I will be joining Microsoft Research Asia-Tokyo this May as a research intern, working on Embodied AI agents :star2: